 Volunteers are unpaid.
-However, the Council will, in certain circumstances, reimburse volunteers for approved out of pocket expenses (this does not include lunch) which are appropriately receipted in accordance with the Council's Travel and Reimbursement Policy
+However, in certain circumstances, the Council will reimburse volunteers for approved out of pocket expenses, which are appropriately receipted in accordance with the Council's Travel and Reimbursement Policy

 The Council has a consistent approach to the reimbursement of expenses, which is the same for volunteers and employees and is as approved by the Inland Revenue.